MarwanBz/email-inbox-clone/README.md

 ```

 🎨 Figma Design
-The project design has been implemented based on the Figma design you provided.
+The project design has been implemented based on this Figma design.
 You can view the design on Figma using the following link:

 - [**Figma Design for Email Inbox Clone**](https://www.figma.com/proto/ROqMuLDQ6Ur6jL5zkfhTqX/Vue-Test?type=design&node-id=2-1660&t=9M6Axyunkng76svf-6)